 And this would be as easy and as convenient, as likely an excuse for them to go after that as possible.

-Uh we know that usually you get your tax increase and the spending cuts that are promised in any bill never happen.
+And in terms of past legislation, we know from budgetary bills that have been passed, we know that usually you get your tax increase and the spending cuts that are promised in any bill never happen.

 So it sounds to me like they want to tie the hands of the next president.

-Maybe they're assuming that Joe Biden's really not up to the job, and that's their insurance policy.
+Maybe they're assuming that Joe Biden's really not up to the job and that's their insurance policy.

 No, I think that's right.

-And none of us is to say that constitutionally this checks out, none of us is to say that in constitutional terms or prudential terms, common sense terms, any of this makes sense or that it would be a valid basis for impeaching the president, because it wouldn't be for about five different reasons.
+None of this is to say that in constitutional terms or prudential terms, common sense terms, any of this makes sense or that it would be a valid basis for impeaching the president because it wouldn't be for about five different reasons.

 But nonetheless, it appears that they're setting this one up.

-This is an Easter egg that they're planting, that they're hiding, sort of in plain sight, just knowing that um they'll utilize it if they can.
+This is an Easter egg that they're planting, that they're hiding, sort of in plain sight, just knowing that they'll utilize it if they can.

-But here's the thing, though, Sean, as hard as they whipped this thing, and as much as the military industrial complex really moved aggressively on this one, and so did Senate Republican leadership, there's still a minority of Republicans in the Senate who voted for it.
+As hard as they whipped this thing, and as much as the military-industrial complex really moved aggressively on this one, and so did Senate Republican leadership, there's still a minority of Republicans in the Senate who voted for it.

-So let's just hope and pray that holds, and let's be grateful that as many Republicans as did voted against it.
+And let's be grateful that as many Republicans as did voted against it.

 This was still a minority position among Senate Republicans.